-As a writer, editor and speaker, I delight in playing with all sorts of different ideas in all sorts of spheres.
-My interests include philosophy (critical rationalism, Karl Popper’s epistemology, David Deutsch’s “problems are soluble”), psychology, personal development, joy-filled creative loving kind connected relationships, life (including childbirth and childhood!) without coercion and suffering, Brexit (because the British political system facilitates error correction whereas the EU system entrenches errors), life extension and solving the death problem, freedom (both political and psychological), and other ideas relating to how to live and have a blast doing so.
+As a writer, editor, coach and speaker, I delight in playing with all sorts of different ideas in all sorts of spheres.
+My interests include philosophy (critical rationalism, Karl Popper’s epistemology, David Deutsch’s “problems are soluble”), joy-filled creative loving kind connected relationships, life (including childbirth and childhood!) without coercion and suffering, psychology, self development, IFS, life extension and solving the death problem1, freedom (both political and psychological), and other ideas relating to how to live and have a blast doing so.

 My worldview and my approach to life is irrepressibly and actively optimistic (possibilities abound; people are generally well-intentioned; suffering is optional; so much more is possible than one might first think; problems really can be solved; optimism as a way of being and acting), and fallibilist (all human beings are fallible; I assume that I can be, and indeed am often, mistaken even when I feel certain that I’m right; fallibilism as a way of being and acting in life), libertarian (vs authoritarian; freedom facilitates the growth of knowledge, problem-solving, progress), and responsible (I approach life from the empowering stance that I myself create my life and my experience of my life, vs thinking of myself as a victim).

-When reading anything on my site, please read critically.
-My thinking evolves all the time, and I often disagree with things I have written in the past.
+When reading anything on my site, please read critically: I often disagree with things I have written in the past.
 My earlier writing in particular now often strikes me as harsh, judgemental, defensive, pessimistic or victimy.
 Some of it lacks the spirit of chesed (lovingkindness, grace, benevolence, compassion) that I value.
 In the Introduction to Conjectures and Refutations, Karl Popper wrote:

 “The theory that truth is manifest – that it is there for everyone to see, if only he wants to see it – this theory is the basis of almost every kind of fanaticism.
 For only the most depraved wickedness can refuse to see the manifest truth”